 What might hold promise, though, is an igloo-like translucent and fiber-reinforced ice house 3D printed by autonomous ice bots, as outlined in Novikov’s chapter.
 Known as “Project Mars Ice House,” the structure would serve as a habitable base waiting for astronauts when they arrive.

 As Novikov explains in the chapter, two types of robots would build the structure.
 Semi-autonomous robots called WaSiBos would deploy first, dredging ice and Martian regolith and sintering a foundation.
 Then the ice bots would 3D print the whole structure, adding layers of ice, fibers, and aerogel as they climb.

 Whether settlement on Mars becomes a reality, Daas says, the design and construction methods being developed and modeled are encouraging and might be adapted for use in resource-poor areas of this planet.

-More importantly, though, it is not a time to fear such interstellar leaps, but to embrace them.
+More importantly, though, it is not a time to fear such interstellar leaps but to embrace robotics in the future of architecture.
 “Major technological change has always brought a tremendous amount of anxiety—from steam engines to computers, and so on,” Daas says.
 “We are witnessing the same level of anxiety with robotics and AI.
 But we should approach these technologies with cautious optimism.
 The kind of global challenges we face cannot be dealt with without embracing new knowledge areas, and robotics and AI are an essential part of the solution.”